AnnChou/bootcamp/Week 05/Day 2/add_owner_model.md

 1) With your app running in a different terminal window, go to your terminal and type 'rails generate migration createOwners'.
 You can see that this one command generated a migration and put the basic information that we will need to create our new table.

 2) Add in the information that we want for the owners (listed above).
 You will want to add it with the following format: 't.text :first_name', 't.text :last_name' etc...
 You can take a look at the previous migration for the pets table if you want to see some examples.
+The 't' is part of the 'do' loop that is creating the columns in the table.
+The part following the t (like 'text') says what kind of data will be saved in that column.
+For now, we will stick with text.

 3) Once you have added all of the columns that you want for the owners, then you will need to finish the migration.
 Type 'rake db:migrate' into the command line and you will have your new database table.